CopernicaMarketingSoftware/Documentation/Publisher/en/personalization.md

 ## Variables

 You can also use variables.
 This can be useful, for example, if you have created a template that suddenly has to use other database fields.

+First you have to define a variable.
+Then you can use this variable.

 ```
 {$name = $profile.firstName}